 The abruption and eruption that has taken hold across our nation is, at its core, the result of generations of peoples who have not been seen as fully deserving, fully worthy.
 We've gotten too comfortable and have rested in our unconscious bias that has clouded our sight from generation to generation.
 People who are not seen cannot receive the benefits of fully being a part of a society, which means they cannot contribute to that society, participate, and have the same access to opportunity.
 Being seen and included is necessary.
 It’s what opens new opportunity and possibility.
 It is an essential contributor in aiding to create a better functioning and more equitable society.

 My career has largely been positioned around diversity, equity and inclusion strategies for companies looking to take serious, thoughtful approaches to first recognizing and then navigating past generations of systemic racism.
 It is complicated and very layered work, particularly because success depends on everyone’s ability to see the situation and acknowledge where there is disparity.

 Everyone has unique backgrounds and experiences that make up their lens and how they see the world, which results in most people coming at their understanding of this work in a different way.
 My job is to help leaders to be internally reflective, adopt new behaviors and contribute to transformational and systemic changes.

-This work takes time.
+I’ve been doing this work at Bremer for over two years, and this work takes time.
 It can sometimes feel frustratingly slow.
 But the truth is that systemic racism has deep, deep roots in every single aspect of our lives and perceptions.
 It is often quiet and so much a part of our lives that often, dominant culture people don’t even recognize it.
 Undoing that takes time and it’s frankly taken too long.
-The work has to start now.
-It has to be deliberate and it has to make change.
+The work has to start now, which is why we announced our racial equity action plan earlier this year.
+The work also has to be deliberate and it has to make impact.
 Our future of cultivating thriving communities is depending on it.